Skip to content

 3. The Blue Lagoon – Caribbean Vibes, Comino Style

-We booked a half-day boat trip on Viator with a local company and it was unreal.
-A little cruise around Comino and a stop at the famous Blue Lagoon — and honestly, the pics don’t even do it justice.
+We booked a half day boat trip and it was unreal.
+A little cruise around Comino and a stop at the famous Blue Lagoon.

 Blue Lagoon, Gozo